Contact Us

 You need to be in tune with yourself and acknowledge that your body might be trying to tell you something.
 Stress is a silent killer so listen to your body.
 Ultimately, it’s up to you to take control, no one is going to do that for you.
 If you follow same routine, day after day “nothing changes, if nothing changes.”

-2. SET BOUNDARIES -
+2. SET BOUNDARIES

 Are you a people pleaser?
 Do you find yourself saying “yes” every time your boss asks you to do something?
-And then feel resentful and frustrated because you didn't speak up.
-Sometimes we all need to put in the extra time and effort to meet a deadline or help the team out at work.
+And then feel resentful and frustrated because you didn’t speak up.
+Sometimes we all need to put in extra time and effort to meet a deadline or help the team out at work.
+But if you find yourself continually working long hours or taking work home, do you think it’s time to say “NO?”

+A really great way to increase your sense of control and reduce stress is by setting boundaries.
 Be polite but firm and communicate your boundaries clearly.
 Saying no to your boss, especially when you have never said so earlier, can be uncomfortable.
 Start by saying “no” to something small and gradually build up confidence to say “no” to bigger things.

 You can also look for “win-win” situations, or ways to compromise.
-For example, if your boss asks you to work on an additional project, you can say, “I’m happy to assist, but that means I can’t complete my current project with close deadline.
+For example, if your boss asks you to work on an additional project, you can say, “I’m happy to assist, but that means I can’t complete my current project with a close deadline.
 Is that okay?”

 It takes courage to say “no” in the workplace.
 But setting self-respecting boundaries is important to avoid unnecessary stress and excessive workload.
 It will also gain you respect and establish your reputation as a high-value employee who is good at organising and prioritising tasks.

-3. DO A BRAIN DUMP –
+3. DO A BRAIN DUMP

-I know the feeling - you've got millions of things you HAVE to get done.
-You're trying to find a solution to that urgent problem.
-But you're just getting more and more frustrated.
+I know the feeling.
+You’ve got millions of things you HAVE to get done.
+You’re trying to find a solution to that urgent problem.
+But you’re just getting more and more frustrated.
 Your brain is so full of thoughts that you can’t focus on ANY of them.
 And it’s so overwhelming to the point where you don’t do anything at all.
 It’s time to try something different.
 It’s time for a 10-minute brain dump.

 “What is a brain dump?" you might be wondering.
-It’s a very simple technique to stay focused and organise your thoughts - and lighten your mental load too.
+It’s a very simple technique to stay focused and organise your thoughts - and lighten your mental load too!

 Take a pen and paper and start writing things down.
 What’s bothering you?
 Too many deadlines?
 Are you overwhelmed with hundreds of new ideas?
 Perhaps, someone is annoying you?
 Just get all your thoughts OUT of your head.
 You can use bullet points or just scribbles, it doesn’t matter what your brain dump looks like.
 When you “dump” your thoughts, you are simply letting them out of your system and de-cluttering your mind.
 When you see your jumbled thoughts on paper, it makes is easier to organise and prioritise them.
 And start taking action.